 David Beam is . . . known for his expertise in handling digital payment regulatory matters and for his counsel to a number of large financial institutions, often handling licensing and product structuring matters. . .
 Clients say: "David knows the space inside out.
 He is a really solid negotiator - he not only has the sort of assertiveness that you need and the ability to be a hired gun, but he also has tremendous competence and experience around how these agreements come together.
 His memory is prodigious.
 He remembers where you have been, what changes have been in your position, and is able to use that skill very effectively for us."Chambers Fintech 2021

 David Beam is a partner in Mayer Brown’s Washington, DC office.
-He is a member of the firm’s Financial Services Regulatory & Enforcement group.
-David's practice encompasses a broad range of matters related to financial services.
-His focus is on payment systems and credit products, with an emphasis on legal issues that arise from the innovative use of technology in financial services.
+He is a co-leader of the firmwide Fintech practice, and member of the Financial Services Regulatory & Enforcement group.
+David's practice focuses on payment systems and credit products, with an emphasis on legal issues that arise from the innovative use of technology in financial services.

 David’s clients range from startups to some of the world's largest financial institutions.
 They comprise a broad spectrum of the financial services industry, and include banks and bank affiliates; fintech companies; money service businesses; investment banks; non-bank commercial and consumer lenders; and payment system providers.

 His practice includes:

 - Providing clients with regulatory compliance and related business-planning advice;

 - Representing clients in connection with investments and acquisitions related to financial services companies;